Tate & Lyle profit rises 4 percent, eyes further growth

 "Looking ahead, we will continue to build on the foundations we have laid and expect to deliver another year of profitable growth," he said.

 Overall sales rose 5 percent to 3.26 billion pounds, while adjusted operating profit rose 3 percent to 358 million pounds over the year.
-Profit was partially helped by a 4.5 million-pound provision release after the company settled a case with London-based Whitefox Technologies over equipment used in its U.S. plants.
+Profit was partially helped by a 4.5 million-pound provision release after the company won a case against London-based Whitefox Technologies over equipment used in its U.S. plants.

-Tate & Lyle said it expects to see further growth in sales and profits in its specialty product division, whose products include artificial sweetener sucralose and food ingredients, due to stronger demand for healthier and convenience foods.
-Sales in the unit rose 7 percent to 947 million pounds over the year

 The company's bulk ingredient division's sales rose 5 percent to 2.3 billion pounds on strong sales in countries such as Mexico, while adjusted operating profit rose 6 percent to 182 million pounds on the back of a strong performance from bulk sweeteners in the US and Europe.

-Note: (This story is corrected in paragraph 6 to read "provision release" instead of "payment")